thequantumpotato/s-LOGO-IDE/doc/DESIGN_PLAN.md

 ### Design Overview
 ![API Design Overview](Slogo_team07_API_Design_Overview.png)
 * Front-End Internal API:
     * This API allows the user interface to manage its appearance, through manipulating elements such as text displays and other variable display elements such as the turtle sprite and the color of the pen.
 Additionally, this API will pass information to the View class such as the text from the textbox input.
     * We plan to make our API extendable by using interfaces.
 For example, we plan to create a 'SubView' interface that allows us to have other classes implement it.
 For example, we would want a CommandView class and VariableView class that implement the SubView interface.
 That way, if anyone ever needs to create a new type of View, there will already be a set of methods that that new class needs to implement.

 * Front-End External API:
     * This API will be used to control the user display by other classes in the program.
 It will update values in the User interface such as the displayed values of the custom-defined variables/functions or being told to display an error message.
 The backend will manage the UI through this API.
     * We decided to try and limit the scope of this API, as we feel as though we don't necessarily want the Front-end classes to be called too much by the back-end.
 The main front-end class, View, will exist only in the Controller class and main class, and the only methods it can call on View, for now, are updating the variable names to be displayed, and signaling the View to display an error.

 * Back-End Internal API:
-    * This API dictates the contract between the interpreter/model class and the turtle class.
+    * This API dictates the contract between the interpreter/model controller class and the turtle class.
 Once the interpreter parses the user command, the command will be represented in a list.
 These commands will be called sequentially and they can call on the internal turtle API and give specific instructions to the turtle.
 It is likely that we will add more methods to this internal API as we add additional features to the program.
     * We plan to enhance flexibility by using a 'Moveable' interface, and a 'Command' interface.
 The former interface lists the rules of how a 'moveable' object, such as a turtle, must follow.
 The latter interface lists some of the commands that the SLOGO language accepts.
 For example, the logo language accepts commands such as "fd" and "FD", but not fwrd".
 If we ever needed to change that, we implement another command class based on the Command interface.

 * Back-End External API:
     * This API will be used by the front-end to pass user input to the back-end.
 This will include such functionality as parsing a command as well as a getter for the Turtle's coordinate (including its x and y coordinate and its angle).
     * Like the Front-end External API, we wanted the scope of this to be small so that there is minimal dependence between the front end and back-end.
 For example, one of the methods in this API is "Controller.passCommand()".
 This allows us to pass the responsibility of validating, parsing, and executing the command to the back end of the project.
 Therefore, no logic regarding the commands are done within the front-end.

 ### User Interface
 ![Slogo_team07_UI_Design](Slogo_team07_UI_Design.png)